open-portfolio/open-portfolio.github.io/allocator/optimize.md

 # Optimize Feature

-Optimization is at the heart of _FlowAllocator_’s advanced feature set.
+Optimization is at the heart of _Flow Allocator_’s advanced feature set.

 It can be used to survey the millions of possible allocations, to find those that best meet your investment objectives.